 A big share of Deliveroo’s revenue comes from its direct customers.
 They charge a delivery fee of £2.50 per order and commission fees from their partner restaurants which usually falls under the bracket of 10%- 20% per order (restaurants are charged more if they have more than one on-demand delivery partner).

-Deliveroo also earns a fair share of revenue from its promotions and partner perks which it provides to partner restaurants for a certain fee.
+Deliveroo also earns a fair share of the revenue from its promotions and partner perks which it provides to partner restaurants for a certain fee.

 Sources of Expenses

-Deliveroo pays its riders in the UK a minimum wage of £6-7 per hour and additional £1 per delivery.
+Deliveroo pays its riders in the UK a wage of £6-7 per hour and additional £1 per delivery.
 Additional bonuses are paid to the drivers performing well during the peak hours.
 Riders with scooters and motorbikes are paid 25p more per hour and petrol costs of 0.09£ for every 1km.
 The company also runs some promotions where the riders are provided with the cycles and other equipment for free.

 Other expenses can be classified but are not limited to